GAsplund/CraftedPlugin/README.md

 ## Requirements
 - Vault is needed in order for `/title`, `/color` and world colors to work
 - `/spawn` relies (regrettably) on Multiverse and teleports you to the world spawn

+## Limitations
+- Worlds and locations are currently hardcoded.
+This may change down the road
 - The plugin is only tested for 1.19.4 but may work for other versions as well

-## Limitations
-Worlds and locations are currently hardcoded.
-This may change down the road.